 New electricity and gas connections while moving house

 If you’re moving house, you might be able to take your current energy provider with you.
 However, just because you can, doesn’t mean you shouldn’t shop around and compare energy providers.
 If you haven’t switched recently, you might be paying more than necessary for your electricity or gas, and moving home is the perfect time to switch.

 - Contact your current provider, and tell them your new address so they can send you a final bill and arrange a disconnection

 - Make a note of your meter at your previous address, so you can compare it to your final bill

 - Arrange your move-in date with your new provider so you have an energy supply when you move in

 - Make a note of your meter at your new address, so you can compare it to your first bill with your new provider

 Moving into your first home

-If you’ve never had to sign up for an electricity or gas plan, moving into your first home is the perfect opportunity.
+If you’ve never had to sign up for an electricity or gas plan, moving into your first home is the perfect opportunity for learning how to set up and manage an energy account.
 Whether it’s a rental or a purchase, here are some things to make sure you’re choosing the best plan for your new home.

 When choosing an energy provider, make sure to: